mohamedsayedantar/Robotic-Inference/README.md

 - by choosing `images` then `classification`
 - now we can set the number of epochs, Snapshot interval, Base Learning Rate, Validation interval ....
-- by choosing one of the 3 networks provided LeNet, AlexNet and GoogLeNet in this case GoogLeNet gaved a better results than AlexNet.
+- by choosing one of the 3 networks provided LeNet, AlexNet and GoogLeNet in this case GoogLeNet gave a better results than AlexNet.
 - giving the model a name then create.
 ![](https://github.com/mohamedsayedantar/Robotic-Inference/blob/master/images/model2.png)